-You've found pounds of flour in a recipe, but you're not familiar with these units!
+You've found pounds of flour in a recipe, but you're unfamiliar with these units.
 This pounds to cups calculator is the solution to your problem.
-Not only you can convert flour pounds to cups, but also cups of sugar to pounds.
-Wondering how many cups in a pound of butter?
-Or how many sticks of butter in a pound?
+Not only can you convert flour pounds to cups, but also cups of sugar to pounds.
+Wondering how many cups are in a pound of butter?
+Or how many sticks of butter are in a pound?
 Easy-peasy!
-Scroll down, and you'll find a simple explanation, conversion table, and even a little buttery infographic.
-If you're looking to convert from metric units of weight, check out our popular grams to cups calculator.
+Scroll down, and you'll find a simple explanation, a conversion table, and a small buttery infographic.
+If you want to convert from metric units of weight, check out our popular grams to cups calculator.

 Pounds to cups - flour

 Weight is usually more accurate when it comes to measuring the amount of cooking ingredients you need.
 If you prefer volume units such as cups, you can use our pounds to cups calculator!
 However, you need to remember that the densities of products vary among brands, so the one you have may differ a bit.
 We've chosen the average value from several sources, so the value should be more or less fine.
 If your recipe doesn't require high precision, our pounds to cups calculator is a safe bet.

 Below, you'll find the conversions not only for two popular flour choices - all-purpose and cake flour - but also for seven other types of flour: